Himolde-IBE110/Labs/HTML-Clouds/README.md

 If you’re happy with the state of your application – create an **index.php** file.
 Heroku has no support for deploying static web sites (only HTML-CSS) but we can trick Heroku to deploy a static site by including 1 dynamic file, a php file.
 PHP stands for "Hypertext Preprocessor", and is a scripting language that dynamic web pages: the PHP code is executed on the server, and the result is returned to the browser as plain HTML.
 You can click here https://www.w3schools.com/php/ to see some examples.

-2. The index.php file will be served by Heroku before your index.html.
+2. The **index.php** file will be served by Heroku before your index.html.
 We need to make the browser redirect from index.php to index.html.
 We only need to include one line of PHP code.
+The name of the file **MUST BE index.php**.

 ```php
 <?php include_once("index.html");?>